 This post assumes you are familiar with Noam Chomsky’s perception of the world.

-And for those that say people have a choice to not work for a company, then they are using an incorrect definition of freewill for the sake of their argument.
-The idea of freewill has been distorted by libertarians to make their arguments work much like theologians do on their arguments for God.
+And for those that say people have a choice to not work for a company, then they are using an incorrect definition of free will for the sake of their argument.
+The idea of free will has been distorted by libertarians to make their arguments work much like theologians do in their arguments for God.
 People do make choices, but they are not made in the rational way they claim.

 “They”, the modern libertarians, are for the tyrannical corporation of course.
 I have mixed opinions on the corporation but do see much benefit to them.
 Chomsky, on the other hand, apparently believes that the benefits don’t outweigh the costs.

-Companies do have human features since they are often unaccountable, ignore externalities, driven for self, and are legal entities with rights.
+Companies do have human features since they are often unaccountable, ignore externalities, are driven by self, and are legal entities with rights.
 This does make them just as dangerous as we are but like not every human is destined to be a tyrant neither is a company.

 Mele, Alfred R..
 Free: Why Science Hasn’t Disproved Freewill.
 Oxford University Press.